Intramuscular Stimulation -

 - Do you have a new source of pain but don't know what to do about it?

 We are pleased to be among the first physical therapists in Wisconsin to provide Intramuscular Stimulation (IMS) -- also known as trigger point Dry Needling Technique (DNT.)
-Five members of our staff are trained in this approach.
+All of our licensed physical therapists are trained in dry needling through Myopain Seminars.
 IMS/DNT has been used successfully for decades in other countries and has recently become available in the US.
 If you're in pain, consider this proven treatment option.

 What is IMS/DNT?